 To determine the role of ZNF132 and its potential value as a biomarker in ESCC, we studied the methylation status of the ZNF132 promoter and the expression level of ZNF132 in ESCC tumors and adjacent normal tissues.
 The correlation between methylation status and expression of ZNF132 were then measured in vitro in EC cell lines with or without epigenetic drugs.
 Furthermore, we tested the effect of ZNF132 expression on proliferation, migration, invasion and apoptosis of ESCC cells in vitro.
 The effect of ZNF132 overexpression on the tumerigenecity of ESCC cell line was also tested in a nude mouse model.
-Finally, the mechanism of association of promoter hypermethylation and expression of ZNF132 was Explored.
+Finally, the mechanism of association of promoter hypermethylation and expression of ZNF132 was explored.